 - Hardware and software systems to sort, clean and package or assemble printed parts

-- While teams participating in the competition for the Grand Prize will register at the beginning of the competition, it is not expected that the membership of said teams will necessarily remain static thereafter.
+- While teams participating in the competition for the Grand Prize may register well in advance of the competition deadline, it is not expected that the membership of said teams will necessarily remain static thereafter.
 Any teams can merge with each other if so desired.

 - Participating teams are expected to regularly publish and make available their technology on an ongoing basis.
 All technology developed by participating teams becomes open source under a BSD license.
 Therefore, the winning team will have to have published at least some of their innovations more than 12 months before the deadline.